MargotBelot/PapyrusVision/docs/PROJECT_REPORT.md

 ## Executive Summary

-PapyrusNU represents a successful application of modern AI technology to cultural heritage preservation.
+PapyrusVision represents a successful application of modern AI technology to cultural heritage preservation.
 The project demonstrates how computer vision can revolutionize Egyptological research by automating the detection and analysis of hieroglyphic signs.
 This comprehensive system integrates advanced object detection, digital paleography, and Unicode standardization to create a production-ready tool for researchers worldwide.

 **Key Achievements:**
 - Successfully annotated 2,431 hieroglyphic signs across 177 Gardiner classes using CVAT